guillermooo/sublime-undocs/source/extensibility/snippets.rst

     Address: ${3:Main Street 1234}
     User name: $1

-Of course, you can use variables as place holders too:
+Variables can be used as place holders:

 ::